pierrepo/PBxplore/doc/multiple.conformation.analysis.md

 Statistics are computed based on the three PBs files (`md_traj_1.PB.fasta`, `md_traj_2.PB.fasta` and `md_traj_3.PB.fasta`) and then written in the same output files.
 The files `test1.PB.fasta`, `test2.PB.fasta` and `test3.PB.fasta` must described the very same protein (in different conformations);

 Note: unlike `PBassign.py`, `PBstat.py` cannot take a directory as an input.
-Individual fasta files have to be specified.
+Individual fasta files must to be specified.

 ## `-o` option
 defines root name (with no extension) for output files.